pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 You might ask why it is useful to preprocess the data before training.
 I think there are at least two reasons.

 The first one is as there is no dominant or privileged dimension in the data, it can speed up the training.
 I think it is not totally obvious to see how the shape of the dataset can modify the shape of the cost function and help the gradient descent algorithm.
-So I made a little simulation.
+So, I made a little simulation.
 I created a very simple dataset where the inputs have only one dimension with a mean of 2 and a standard deviation of 3.
 The outputs are given by $$f : x \mapsto 3x + 1$$.
 Then I chose a very simple model, the linear regression, with only two parameters so that we can easily visualize the cost function.
 Finally, I chose the mean squared error as cost function.

 ![Effect of preprocessings on the cost function](/media/img/part2/cost_function.gif){: .center-image .modal-image }